 Published on November 4, 2022 Updated on November 10, 2023

-American public education advocate Horace Mann called education the great equalizer of the conditions of men.
-This couldn’t be more true to this day.
-That’s why people find all the reasons to stay in school, creating a huge captive market for businesses providing products and services related to education.
+American visionary Horace Mann once called education the great equalizer, and this couldn’t be more true today.
+That’s why people often find reasons to stay in school, creating a huge captive market for businesses providing products and services related to education.

 Do you have an area of academic expertise?
 Maybe you’re great at math, deeply familiar with science, or obsessed with language and literature.
 Even if you’re not a subject expert, but simply good with children, now’s a great time to consider starting a tutoring business.

 The industry took a hit during the pandemic, but today many tutors are embracing virtual instruction and tutoring is expected to see steady growth in the years ahead.
 As a result, you’re now able to run a tutoring business almost entirely from home, all while helping children to learn and excel and making a good living.

 Starting a tutoring business is not terribly complicated.
 If you have teaching experience or some proof of your expertise, you mainly need a good computer and you can start offering your services on a variety of online platforms, like ClubZ or eTutorWorld.
 With a bit of marketing on social media, you should be able to attract a few clients and start building your tutoring empire.

 If you’re an educator or counselor looking for a new opportunity, starting a homeschool business may be the perfect venture.
 Homeschooling, which is legal in all 50 states, saw tremendous growth during the pandemic.
 The number of US households homeschooling in the 2020-2021 school year doubled compared to the previous year.
 The pandemic may be waning, but people’s interest in homeschooling and alternative educational arrangements is still on an upward trend because of the high cost of private schools and the wealth of learning materials available online.